137996047/maskrcnn-benchmark/README.md

 and pass it as a config argument `PATHS_CATALOG` during training.

 ### Single GPU training
-#### if CommandNotFoundError: Your shell has not been properly configured to use 'conda activate'
+#### If occur CommandNotFoundError: Your shell has not been properly configured to use 'conda activate'
 Functions are not exported by default to be made available in subshells.
 I'd recommend you do:
 ```
 source ~/anaconda3/etc/profile.d/conda.sh